kendallmiller/kendallmiller.github.io/_posts/2023-07-03-minimizing-waste-in-your-saas.md

 From here, pick the action to take as a team based on both what theory (or theories) seem most likely and what actions are easiest.

-### Don't Outrun your Data
+### Don't Outrun Your Data

-It is very tempting when you're looking at a theory for what's going on to keep expanding to futher actions:  If the theory is true then we should do this action, and if that work shen we should do these three follow up actions.
-Perhaps we should pivot the whole UI from being layed out in a long page flow to a tabbed flow, or from a tabbed flow to a long page flow..
+It is very tempting when you're looking at a theory for what's going on to keep expanding to further actions:  If the theory is true then we should do this action, and if that works then we should do these three follow-up actions.
+Perhaps we should pivot the whole UI from being laid out in a long page flow to a tabbed flow, or from a tabbed flow to a long page flow...

-The father you go down this path, the less your thinking is suppoted by data and the risker the paths are.
+The farther you go down this path, the less your thinking is supported by data and the riskier the paths are.
 Let's say you have 80% confidence in each decision on the path - by the time you've gone four decisions in, you're at 40%.
 Those are poor odds.

 > Instead, don't outrun your data - pick an action that is affordable, build and deploy it, and get more data.

 ## Prioritize Building

-There are a wealth of activites your team can do that work in the direction of solving a problem but aren't part of the final work product.
+There are a wealth of activities your team can do that work in the direction of solving a problem but aren't part of the final work product.
 For example:

 * Architecture Diagrams
 * UI Mockups
 * Interactive Demos

 I like to employ each of these in different aspects of products I've worked on - they can clarify decisions, communicate a unified vision across the team, and spot problems early.
 But, they can also give the illusion of progress when employed too frequently or for too long in the process.
-These are all prototypin activities - you'll need to repeat some of the work to build the real solution youcan ship, and once you do they're obsolete.
+These are all prototyping activities - you'll need to repeat some of the work to build the real solution you can ship, and once you do they're obsolete.
 That means, as nice as they are, they're waste from an overall process standpoint.

-When considering if it's worth doing a prototyping activity, the team should be clear on what risk they're intended to mitigate and bad that risk would be if it came to pass.
+When considering if it's worth doing a prototyping activity, the team should be clear on what risk they mitigate and how bad that risk would be if it came to pass.
 That gives you a strong guide for how much it's worth investing in the prototype.
 If the risk is high but the impact is low then it's probably better to just take your best guess, build it, and change the implementation if the risk comes to pass.

 > Prototypes are throw-away: Have a clearly articulated risk to mitigate, go until that's mitigated and move on to build it for real.

 I've never had a UI design, no matter how much time we spent in the prototyping phase, make it to production without significant alteration.
-There's no substitute to being able to interact with a system, with real data, solving a real problem.
+There's no substitute for being able to interact with a system, with real data, solving a real problem.
 Your best risk mitigation is to get there as quickly as you can.

 # Learn More